varnish/zipnish/ui/README.md

 To run application inside a command line shell using the following.

+> **Note:**
-Note: before running the command below.
-It's important to set envoirnment variables, as outlined in section under Application Server.
+> Before running the command below.
+It's important to set envoirnment variables, as outlined in section under
+> Application Server.

 `$> python manage.py shell`